epfl-ada/ada-2024-project-outliars/README.md

 ## Abstract

-Wikispeedia offers a unique blend of learning and fun, and we see an opportunity to enhance the experience further by introducing a scoring system.
+Since we love the concept behind Wikispeedia, we endeavour to make it even more enticing by introducing a scoring system.
-Our primary goal is to discover and understand the strategies that lead to success in Wikispeedia, while also formulating a player-independent metric that characterizes the difficulty of a given mission.
+Our goal is to further gamify Wikispeedia by formulating a user-independent metric which characterizes the difficulty of a given game, and using it to track game progress.
-We seek to formalize our intuitive sense of what makes a mission well-executed: the path taken is close to the shortest possible, with quick and accurate navigation.
-In doing so, we hope to uncover what makes the best players excel and attempt to set new players on this path by providing feedback — encouraging good moves and offering hints when they get stuck.
+We seek to formalize what makes a game well executed and use this knowledge to update the player's rating upon termination, in a manner similar to chess, except the opponent is the path.
+Finally, we explore what makes a player great and attempt to set new players on this path through feedback, encouraging when they make good moves and giving hints when they get stuck.
-This decision is the centerpiece of our project and relies on building an interpretable model that predicts the outcome of games based on the inherent difficulty of the source-destination pair, the player’s rating, and their first $k$ clicks.
+This decision is the centerpiece of our project and is based on predicting how likely a player is to finish a particular game based on source-destination difficultly, player rating, and the first $k$ clicks.

 ## Research Questions

 1. What makes a game inherently difficult?
-   - Which properties of the Wikipedia graph the players navigate are important for a good player-independent metric of difficulty (from now on referred to as estimated difficulty)?
+   - Which properties of the Wikipedia graph the players navigate are important for a good, player-independent metric of difficulty (from now on referred to as estimated difficulty)?
    - Can we use data from the games of players identified as newbies (those with few completed games) to extract information that captures *inherent* difficulty for our estimate?
 2. If we can sufficiently reliably identify a player, what metric should be used for rating their performance?
-   - Should the metric be as simple as combining the player's win rate and the average estimated difficulty of the missions the player tried?
+   - Should the metric be as simple as combining the player's win rate and the average estimated difficulty of the games the player tried?
-   - Can this score be easily updated based on the current player score and the mission he just completed, similarly to the Elo rating system applied to chess?
+   - Can this score be easily updated based on the current player score and the game he just completed, similarly to the Elo rating system applied to chess?
-3. We consider mission duration, deviation from the shortest path length, and high accuracy (low backtracking rate) as important indicators of how well the player performed - can this notion be quantified?
+3. We consider game duration, deviation from the shortest path length, and high accuracy (low backtracking rate) as important indicators of how well the player performed - can this notion be quantified?
    - If this importance can be learned in some way, how can we use it for player rating updates?
 4. Given the estimated difficulty, player rating, and information available from the first $k$ clicks, can we reliably predict whether a player will successfully finish the game?
    - If so, how many early clicks are necessary, how confident are we, and what information is the most valuable?
    - If not, why is this not possible and what does it reveal about the game's dynamics?
-5. TODO nesto sa strategijama i onim grafom koji plota tezinu kroz vrijeme
+5. How does the score of a particular game change as the game progresses?
+   - Is this a monotonically decreasing function for good players?
+   - Are there any identifiable "strategies" that good players use?
 6. (Optional) How does a chatbot compare with a human player - what score would it have in this setting?
    - Are there quantitative differences between the way a chatbot plays on different "temperature" settings?
    - Are there qualitative differences between how humans and chatbots play the game?

 ## Methods

-1. TODO Extracting data from the Wikipedia graph

-TODO, pojasnimo svrhu ovoga, opcenito -> koja metoda je za sta?
+1. Since the provided dataset only contains shortest path information between articles, and we believe there is more relevant data, we carry out a more advanced analysis
+   - adjacency list is constructed and each article is assigned a unique ID to avoid hash table lookups
+   - obtaining all distinct shortest paths between all unique pairs, as well as paths that are $1$ and $2$ steps longer than the shortest path to judge sensitivity and connectedness
+   - since this is very compute intensive, O(N^4), where N is the number of articles, the per pair BFS search is executed in C++, possibly in parallel
+   - the data is dumped into a file and available in Python

+2. Perform semantic analysis of Wikispeedia graph using article embedding
+   - attempt to capture features which are not connected to the graph structure
+   - use one of the existing tools for this task (e.g. RoBERTa)

-2. To address inherent difficulty, we would use logistic regression to fit success against the following parameters:
+3. To address inherent difficulty, we would use logistic regression to fit success against the parameters which we obtained in the previous two steps:
    - shortest path between the source and destination
    - the number of different shortest paths
    - the degree of nodes in those paths (explore whether taking an average or maximum has a meaningful impact)
-   - number of paths $1$ step longer than the shortest path (sensitivity analysis)
+   - number of paths $1$ step, or possibly $2$ steps, longer than the shortest path (sensitivity analysis)
+   - distance between source and destination articles in the embedding space

-3. Attempt to estimate how well a player did in a particular game with an unsupervised algorithm
+4. Attempt to estimate how well a player did in a particular game
-   - clustering games in a higher dimensional space
+   - attempt using unsupervised learning (e.g. clustering) on games in a higher dimensional space
-   - properties such as TODO
+   - If this fails, a simple idea is to look at the total variation within the game, i.e. for every step there is an absolute change in estimated difficulty and if this is a monotonously decreasing function it will equal the estimated game difficulty from the beginning of the game.
+Otherwise, it will be higher, suggesting the player did not play optimally.

-4. Gather quantitative information from the first $k$ clicks
+5. Gather quantitative information from the first $k$ clicks
    - how much closer is the player to the final destination
    - did the player choose intermediate articles such that reaching the destination from them is more difficult than from the starting point
    - the number of times the player backtracks
    - quality of the nodes along the path thus far (measured by e.g. outdegree)

-5. Build two interpretable models for outcome prediction and perform feature importance analysis
+6. Build two interpretable models for outcome prediction and perform feature importance analysis, perhaps revealing "strategies"
    - a logistic regression model
    - a decision tree

+7. (Optional) Use one of the popular chatbots to see quantify how it compares to human players - give it a score

 ## Proposed timeline and organisation